E-Safety and safeguarding

 - Mr R Oliver and Mrs S Hartley - School e-Safety Officers

 There are many websites that provide information and help on e-Safety.
-Here are a few of our favourites.
+Here is a selection of useful sites.

 - BBC Online Safety Guide

 - CBBC StaySafe - has excellent materials to use with your family